micycle1/Clipper2-java/README.md

 * _tangiblesoftwaresolutions_' C# to Java Converter did the heavy lifting (but then a lot of manual work was required).
 * Code passes all 191 polygon tests.
 * Uses lower-case (x,y) for point coordinates
+* Benchmarks can be run by appending `jmh:benchmark` to the maven goal.